This post may contain affiliate links. Please read our disclosure policy.

 🍹Drinks: Crisp, refreshing, with a bit of spice will pair so nicely with these Spicy Salmon Crispy Rice bites.
 My Spicy Margarita is perfect for this!

-🥗 Mains or Sides: Miso Black Cod is so easy and a viral recipe of mine that goes great with this dish if you want a little more.
+🥗 Mains and Sides: Miso Black Cod is so easy and a viral recipe of mine that goes great with this dish if you want a little more.
 The same with my Sushi Bundt Cake.
 My Crispy Shiitake Salad is also a great choice for a fresh side.

-🍮A Berry Panna Cotta is light, refreshing and creamy which is a great way to end your night!
+🍮Dessert: A Berry Panna Cotta is light, refreshing and creamy which is a great way to end your night!

 The one I use is a 6½ x 9½ baking sheet.